 In braising, the food is often seared or browned first, though not necessarily.
 It is then finished in a low oven or over a low flame with a moderate amount of liquid (usually not enough to cover the food).
 In most cases, a lid covers the pot so that the liquid condenses on the underside of the lid and self-bastes the dish while it cooks.

 Sometimes aromatic vegetables like carrots, onions, and other seasonings are used in this cooking method along with the liquid.
 Braising liquids range from broth to wine to tomatoes.

 - Braised Cauliflower with Anchovies and Capers

 - Braised Baby Artichokes with Leeks and Capers

-Stewing is similar to braising, both moist heat cooking methods, but often refers to food that cut been cut into smaller pieces, while braising often refers to whole cuts of meat or pieces of chicken, for instance.
-In stewing the food is usually first browned over higher heat, then returned to the pot with other ingredients, such as vegetables, and liquid to cover the ingredients.
+Stewing is similar to braising, and both are moist heat cooking methods.
+Stewing often refers to food that has been cut into smaller pieces, while braising often refers to whole cuts of meat or pieces of chicken, for instance.
+In stewing, the food is usually first browned over higher heat, then returned to the pot with other ingredients, such as vegetables and liquid, to cover the ingredients.

 The pot is then at least partially covered, and the cooking is finished over low heat.
 Like braising, stewing is an excellent method for turning tougher cuts of meats or poultry or even certain kinds of seafood, like conch or squid, tender.